Jump to Section

 What Is a Lease Extension Agreement?

 A lease extension agreement is a legal contract that allows an existing tenant to continue to reside on the property for an extended period of time after the initial terms of their original lease agreement.
-Usually, you will see lease extension agreement requests when a tenant cannot find adequate housing before their mandatory move-out date.
+You will often see lease extension agreement requests when a tenant cannot find adequate housing before their mandatory move-out date.

 In commercial property rentals, a lease extension agreement allows the business to remain in operation on the property after the original assignment of lease.